-What is the impact of prevention?
 What is the impact of reducing air pollution on mortality?
 And how does this compare to reducing smoking?
 Or the impact of salt reduction for preventing cardiovascular deaths?
 The answer depends on the perspective: effects may not be relevant from the individual perspective, but could be relevant from the population perspective when there is an important number of preventable deaths.

 Dr Jos Verbeek is an occupational health physician and epidemiologist by training.
 He has been involved in Cochrane from 2004.
 He is also a methodologist on several WHO environmental health guidelines.